particle-iot/docs/src/content/getting-started/logic-ledger/ledger-sensor.md

 {{!-- BEGIN shared-blurb f77c1afd-51d7-488a-a090-9786b7133e73 --}}

-## Prior to Device OS 5.7.0
+## Prior to Device OS 5.8.0

-You can test this feature prior to the release of Device OS 5.7.0 using Particle Workbench and a local copy of Device OS.
+You can test this feature prior to the release of Device OS 5.8.0 using Particle Workbench and a local copy of Device OS.

 - Clone Device OS from Github: [https://github.com/particle-iot/device-os](https://github.com/particle-iot/device-os).

-- Switch to the appropriate branch:
+- Switch to the `develop` branch if using a different branch.
-  - Pre-alpha: `ledger-sync-merged/sc-120056`
-  - Alpha: `develop`

 - In the Workbench settings, point the Custom Device OS location to the location of your source.
 See [Working with a custom Device OS build](/getting-started/developer-tools/workbench-faq/#working-with-a-custom-device-os-build).